nazarewk/10c-blog1/README.md

 So far I have managed to make an in-browser [`.jsx` loader][dojo-jsx] for Dojo, sadly I came to conclusion it is not very useful outside development.
-You can check the progress [here][tilapp], I abandoned the idea of using above mentioned loader for [Jetbrains's Babel File Watcher][jetbrains-babel] as it is way less obtrusive and simpler to set up that any other JSX transpiler.
+You can check the application’s progress [here][tilapp], I abandoned the idea of using above mentioned loader for [Jetbrains's Babel File Watcher][jetbrains-babel] as it is way less obtrusive and simpler to set up that any other JSX transpiler.

-## Who am i?
+## Who am I?

 Currently I am a full stack developer at 10Clouds slowly changing into strictly Python developer since nobody wants to use my beloved Dojo.
 Hopefully this